knoxxs/knoxxs.github.io/_drafts/2015-08-17-open2study-the-art-of-photography.markdown

 ### Topic V: Vantage Point & Framing

-- Though focus is the first this to step out things we want to give preference to, but Vantage point also plays an role.
+- Though focus is the first thing we use to stand out the things we want to give preference to, but Vantage point also plays an role.
 - The height and angle.
 Remember the rule of || lines.
 - Try to imagine where the photographer would be standing while looking at other photos.
 - Mastering the delusion of view finder is must.